digital-preservation/droid/droid-tools/src/main/java/uk/gov/nationalarchives/droid/tools/sigTool.md

 ```

 ## Test signatures
-You can use sigTool to try out a signature on a file or a folder directly, using the --match option.
+You can use sigtool to try out a signature on a file or a folder directly, using the --match option.
 For example, if you write:
 ```
-sigTool --match "/home/user/Documents/somefile.xyz" "'SOMEFILEHEADER'"
+sigtool --match "/home/user/Documents/somefile.xyz" "'SOMEFILEHEADER'"
 ```
 You will get a tab delimited output like the following:
 ```